 - Introduce the concept to your class, ensuring they understand the notebook will not be graded, but will instead be used daily as a place for them to play with ideas and words.
 This wonderful Writer’s Notebook Poem by Ralph Fletcher is great to stick in the front of their notebooks as a reminder of the book’s purpose.

 - Provide students with Writer’s Notebook Writing Prompt Cards (these are optional)

 - Dedicate at least 5 minutes every day to your students’ Writer’s Notebooks, providing specific activities (see suggestions below!) or allowing free writing time.

 Create a Writer’s Prop Table

 Picture a small table in your classroom, scattered with a collection of objects such as a key, a padlock, a candle, a map or a train ticket, and your imagination will be popping with ideas for a narrative.
 Before you know it, your students will be looking for objects to add to the collection and planting seeds for their next narrative.

-Research shows that students need direct instruction that includes the I do (teacher modeling), we do ( guided practice) and you do (independent practice).
-Teaching narrative writing is no exception to this rule and it’s critical to include a balance of modeled, guided and independent writing.
+Research shows that students need direct instruction that includes the I do (teacher modelling), we do ( guided practice) and you do (independent practice).
+Teaching narrative writing is no exception to this rule and it’s critical to include a balance of modelled, guided and independent writing.

 A big part of direct teaching instruction is making the lesson objectives clear.
 Narrative writing is a complex task and so it is important to focus on one thing at a time and to make the success criteria clear.
 For example, if your lesson focus is narrative structure, don’t stress about the spelling.